corda/corda-gradle-plugins/README.md

 ## Version number

-To modify the version number edit constants.properties in root dir.
+To modify the version number edit constants.properties in the project root.

 The version number should track the Corda version number it is built for.
 Eg; Corda `4.0` should be built as `4.0.x`.